-"The European Commission published a recommendation on statutory auditors' independence on 16 May 2002.
-FEE supported this recommendation which provides an appropriate answer to problems identified in recent financial scandals.
-Today, FEE welcomes the proposal of the Commission to promote the 'threats and safeguard' approach which identifies risks to independence and provides principles as well as detailed prohibitions, rules and guidance to protect auditors' independence.
-This approach was also the basis of the recommendation.
+"FEE welcomes the proposal of the Commission to promote the 'threats and safeguard' approach which identifies risks to independence and provides principles as well as detailed prohibitions, rules and guidance to protect auditors' independence.

 However, we must also express significant concern over the specific proposals for listed companies, in the areas of scope of services and rotation of audit firms.